OpenMS/pyopenms-docs/docs/source/mass_decomposition.rst

 Stand-Alone Program
 *******************

-We can use :term:`pyOpenMS` to write a short program that takes a mass and outputs all possible amino acid combinations for that mass within a given tolerance:
+We can use pyOpenMS to write a short program that takes a mass and outputs all possible amino acid combinations for that mass within a given tolerance:

 .. code-block:: output